 Our Favourite Upcoming Strategy Games 201902 May 2019 2

-We've talked about how amazing last year was for strategy gamers and about how much new stuff was on the table.
-That doesn't end with 2018.
+We've talked about how amazing last year was for strategy gamers, and that doesn't end with 2018.
 This year has a choice selection of games coming down the pipe, and things show no sign of stopping.
 There's so many releases due which will tickle the fancy of nearly everyone, and that's just the ones we know about!

 Now -- things to be informed about!

 Petroglyph are continuing their tireless crusade to keep the classical RTS genre alive.
 Following on from their interesting yet ultimately flawed Forged Battalion, the studio have partnered up with Funcom to produce a real-time strategy game set in the Conan universe.
 Conan Unconquered is a 'survival RTS', possibly in a similar vein to They Are Billions, where you must build up a strongheld and defend it against hordes of barbarian invaders and monsters.

 The action can be paused, allow you to issues commands to either your armies or to start the construction of new buildings, but it's still an RTS at its core.
 How long you will survive will depend on how well you build your fortress and command your army.
 We'll have more to share on this soon in the run up to its release, so check back later.

 Dark Future: Blood Red State

 Games Workshop have been a bit more generous with their older IPs in recent years, and no-where is this more true than with Dark Future.
 It was a board-game from the 1980's that involved cars, dystopian futures and Mad Max-style racing shennanigans, and now UK studio Auroch Digital are bringing it to digital with Blood Red State.
 These devs have been a bit hit and miss with their strategy projects - the also brought Steve Jackson's OGRE to digital, which was ok, and they also created Last Days of Old Earth, which really wasn't ok.